cloudnative-pg/cloudnative-pg/docs/src/logical_replication.md

 - Integration with external applications

 !!!
 Info
-    For more details and examples, refer to the [official PostgreSQL documentation on Logical Replication](https://www.postgresql.org/docs/current/logical-replication.html).
+    For more details, examples, and limitations, please refer to the [official PostgreSQL documentation on Logical Replication](https://www.postgresql.org/docs/current/logical-replication.html).

 **CloudNativePG** enhances this capability by providing declarative support for